izyware/devops/README.md

     chmod 400 private.pem

+## Provisioning VPN container with SSHSSO capabilities
+Make sure to symlink the VPN project to your CONTAINER working directory:

+    export CONTAINER_ID=~/izyware/izy-idman-tools/id/_id_/host;
+    export IZYDEVOPS_PATH=PATH;
+    ln -s $IZYDEVOPS_PATH/apps/vpn/*.tf $CONTAINER_ID/;

+This will allow you to place the state and .terraform/ directories inside the container directory:

+    cd $CONTAINER_ID;
+    terraform init;
+    terraform apply -var="container_id=$CONTAINER_ID"
+    terraform destroy;

+Note that ./config/machine_address, ./config/username will be updated after the apply action.

+To generate a new and fresh SSHSSO link do:

+    $IZYDEVOPS_PATH/apps/vpn/gensshsso.sh $CONTAINER_ID

+Follow the instructions to setup SSH connection.

 # Working with RSYNC to copy and move files around
 If you have SSH access to the containers use: